The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 The Third Reason: Safe Riding Experience

 The right axle size will ensure that your motorcycle is safe to ride.
 For better stability, you need a longer wheelbase.
 On the other hand, a shorter wheelbase will be more agile.
-The correct axle size will also help evenly distribute the weight of the motorcycle.
+The correct axle size will also help evenly distribute the motorcycle’s weight.
+First and foremost, having the correct axle size will ensure your motorcycle is safe to ride.

 Harley Davidson Axle Size Chart (Touring Models)